curveball/next-a12n/README.md

 AUTH_SECRET= # `npx auth secret` or `openssl rand -hex 32`
 ```

-In `server/.env` :
+In `@curveball/a12n-server/.env` :
 ```
 cp .env.example .env to copy defaults over to .env
 ```

-The first time you start the server, you will be prompted to create an admin user at `http://localhost:8531/`
+The first time you start the server, you will be prompted to create an admin user at `http://localhost:8531/`.
+Create an admin user.

 If you are running this locally, all details are set up in sqllite3 and not exposed to the internet.